syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Paging.md

 ## Custom Appearence

-The following code example shows how to implement paging with custom appearenve in `SfDataGrid` for Xamarin.Android.
+The following code example shows how to implement paging with custom appearance in SfDataGrid.

 {% highlight c# %}
 sfDataPager.AppearanceManager = new CustomAppearance();